jetweedy/jet-acf-templates/README.md

 ## Planned

-* Single value references in multi-value array values (like checkboxes)
+* Single value references in multi-value array values (like checkboxes) using "array[]" bracket notation
 * Logical blocks for pseudo-coding PHP
 * Markup for reading GET, POST and other variables